-Type help or ? to see help and syntax information for any Luna Shell command.
+Type "help" or "?" (without the double quotation marks) to see help and syntax information for any PSE Shell command.

-help or ? with no arguments lists the top level commands with brief descriptions.
+"help" or "?" with no arguments lists the top level commands with brief descriptions.

-help or ? followed by one or more arguments (command names, sub-commands, options) yields increasingly detailed information.
+"help" or "?" followed by one or more arguments (command names, sub-commands, options) yields increasingly detailed information.